Oma's Pork Chop Dinner Recipe

 - Once the chops are browning, it's time to start the potatoes.
 Use new potatoes so that you don't need to peel them.
 Use one medium-sized potato per person.

 - Scrub the potatoes thoroughly.
 Cut into chunks, put into a medium-sized pot, and cover with the boiling water.
 (Refill kettle with water and bring to boil.
 This is for the vegetables.)

-- Add about ½ tsp salt to the potatoes.
-Bring to boil, cover, and simmer gently for about 15 - 20 minutes, until they test tender when pierced with a knife.
+- Add about ½ teaspoon salt to the potatoes.
+Bring to boil, cover, and simmer gently for about 15 to 20 minutes, until they test tender when pierced with a knife.

 3. Start with the Vegetables ...